Abstract

 Looking at the earthquake distribution across the globe, we see that there seems to be an area that is particularly prone to experiencing earthquakes.
 If we zoom in, we see that the whole area including China, Iran and Indonesia has been subject to many earthquakes in recent times.
 This map encodes information about the frequency distribution of earthquakes but does not display which earthquakes were the largest or the deadliest.
 We can expect an extraordinary earthquake to have an impact that translates into more quotes being aimed towards them.
 If we detect the highest peaks (on the figure below), retrieve their dates and location and find the corresponding earthquakes, we get that the earthquakes that triggered the biggest reactions are the following :

 This standing is solely based on their impact on the quotations and not on whether they actually had a dramatic impact or not.
 As depicted on the world map above, Iran is a country that is being recurrently struck by earthquakes.
 If we plot the distribution of quotes that are at both relevant to earthquakes and Iran (available from 2015 to 2020 only, as opposed to the natural disaster dataset), we see that there's a notable peak in 2017, corresponding to a major earthquake that occured close to Iraq in Iran, injuring around 10'000 people.
+It does not make sense to compare those numbers with the ones from Nepal (significantly deadlier) and the ones from Mexico or California as it is part or related to the US, therefore more covered in the news.
+However, if we compare those to the earthquake that occured in Italy in 2016, the impact of the latter is significantly lower, with 400 people injured in the process.

 If we now compare the impact the two events had in the news, using a plot of the quotes frequency at the moment of the event and for a duration of 11 days (until it stops being reported), we see that surprisingly the amount of quotes related to the italian disaster are significantly higher, as hinted by the peak previously detected in the earthquake distribution.
 Interestingly, these quotes suggest that the media coverage of the Iranian disaster is lower and fades faster, despite the event causing a lot more damage.
 Considering the long-lasting tense relationship between the US and Iran, we could expect that for two events that have no apparent link with the US, the one occuring in Iran is less likely to be reported by the news, as US news make up for a significant part of the quote dataset.